tdeekens/flopflip/readme.md

 - `useFeatureToggle` a React hook to read a single flag
 - `useFeatureToggles` a React hook to read multiple flags at once
+- `useFeatureVariation` a React hook to read a single variation of a flag
+- `useFeatureVariations` a React hook to read multiple variations of a flag at once
 - `useAdapterStatus` a React hook to read the underlying adapter's status
 - `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state